The Graduate Research School offer a range of events for staff and students.

 Falling Walls Lab Australia allows talented young researchers to showcase their most innovative ideas.
 Bachelor, Master and PhD students, postdocs, young professionals, entrepreneurs and innovators from all disciplines from Australia present their ground-breaking research projects, initiatives, innovative ideas or business models to peers and a distinguished jury from academia and business.

 Each participant has 3 minutes on stage to present their work, answering the question “Which are the next walls to fall?”

-The Falling Walls Lab Australia will take place on 11 September 2018, at the Shine Dome in Canberra, hosted by the Australian Academy of Science.
-The Falling Walls Lab Finale will be held in Berlin on 8 November 2018.Learn more
+In 2018, The Falling Walls Lab Australia took place in SEP at the Shine Dome in Canberra.
+The Falling Walls Lab Finale was held in NOV in Berlin.Learn more